 We may have to share your personal data with selected people or organisations for the purposes set out in the table in paragraph 4 above.
 This will include, but is not limited to, sharing personal data with:

-- Other companies in the Optoma Group acting as joint controllers or processors and who are based in United Kingdom, France, Germany, Norway, The Netherlands, Czech Republic and Spain and provide sales and distribution services.
+- Other companies in the Optoma Group acting as joint controllers or processors and who are based in Taiwan, France, Germany, Norway, The Netherlands, Czech Republic and Spain and provide sales and distribution services.

 - Selected third parties including business partners, independent contractors, advisers, accountants and insurers, where there is a legitimate reason for their receiving the information.